need4swede/SideQuests/README.md

    - Fully responsive pages and elements makes for a great PWA experience.

 **Block Level Design**
-   - Drag and drop elements to easily organize your Quests & Tasks.
+   - Drag and drop elements to easily organize your Quests & Objectives.

 **Dark Mode**
    - No brainer.